Giusi: I’m positive. Stop judging us.

 Sport is also useful in everyday life.

 HIV is now a chronic pathology, and like all chronic pathologies, it coexists with a chronic inflammatory stimulus on which sport has fundamental importance.
 Aerobic and resistance sports are useful. «Sport reduces immune activation**.
 Therefore, the inflammatory stimulus of pathology is present in it.
-With HIV, people are now ageing and experiencing an increase in cardiovascular diseases, metabolic and osteoarticular problems for which aerobic activity such as running and walking is essential.”
+With the virus, people are now ageing and experiencing an increase in cardiovascular diseases, metabolic and osteoarticular problems for which aerobic activity such as running and walking is essential.”

 Those with HIV take lifelong STD medications with potential organ toxicity.
 Sports can have a favourable impact.
 Studies confirm sport aids neurocognitive aspects and mental health.
 A virus brings psychological and social challenges.
 Today, STD and HPV patients have a comparable lifespan to the uninfected.
-Life with HIV is complex and chronic.
+Life with the infection is complex and chronic.
 Some in Italy are unaware of their status.
 Late diagnosis allows disease progression.

 People who are diagnosed late still have a higher mortality rate than those who are diagnosed early.